1099 Loan Cash-Out Refinance: Freelance Photographer Accesses Home Equity to Scale Investment Portfolio

 If a 1099 loan cash-out refinance isn’t the perfect fit for your situation, consider these alternative financing options:

-• Bank Statement Loan – Ideal for business owners with 12-24 months of consistent bank deposits who need purchase or refinance financing with significant tax write-offs
+• Bank Statement Loan – Ideal for business owners with consistent bank deposits who need purchase or refinance financing despite significant tax write-offs

 • DSCR Loan – Perfect for investors buying rental properties based solely on property cash flow without providing any personal income documentation

-• HELOC – Access equity from existing properties for your next investment through a flexible line of credit without losing your current low first mortgage rate
+• HELOC – Access equity from existing properties for your next investment through a flexible line of credit without refinancing and losing your current low first mortgage rate

 • Home Equity Loan – Tap into property equity with a fixed-rate second lien to fund down payments while preserving your existing first mortgage terms